palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

     * Calculate terms frequency in a given text corpus termFreq()
     * Remove infrequently appearing items removeSparseTerms()

-* Sentiment Analysis
+* Sentiment Analysis sentimentScore()
-    * Assign sentiment scores to the pre-processed text per each review
+    * Assign sentiment scores to the pre-processed text per each review assignScores()
-    * Calculate average sentiment for the app
+    * Calculate average sentiment for the app averageSentiment()

-* Sentiment Visualisations
+* Sentiment Visualisations sentimentVizual()
-   * Sentiment distribution for a chosen app pie chart with count / percentage of positive, negative, neutral
+   * Sentiment distribution for a chosen app pie chart with count / percentage of positive, negative, neutral sentimentDistributionPie()
+   * Sentiment distribution as a histogram with sentiment scrores across app sentimentDistributionHist()
+   * Sentiment ratio sentimentRatio()
+   * Sentiment by user rating eg. 1 = 0.5, 5 = 0.9 etc sentimentRating()
+   * Sentiments stats like Standard Deviation, Min/Max, percentile sentimentStats()

+* Topic modelling topicModel()
+   * LDA algorith to extract topics for a chosen app (select k number of topics) generateTopics()
+   * Show probability of each topic / sort by probability topicSort()
+   * Visualize probaility of each topic e.g with stacked chart per chosen app topicVizual()
    * Sentiment distribution as a histogram with sentiment scrores across app
    * Sentiment ratio
    * Sentiment by user rating eg. 1 = 0.5, 5 = 0.9 etc